jonabc/channels/README.md

 inc <- 1
 <-outc

-// write to inc is throttled and will not result in any writes to outc inc <- 1
+// all writes to inc during the throttling period will not result in any writes to outc inc <- 1 inc <- 2

 // wait for throttle period to end time.Sleep(delay + 1*time.Millisecond)